COVID-19 testing in Australia - information for health professionals

 Tests for COVID-19 aim to detect the causative virus, SARS-CoV-2, or an immune response to SARS-CoV-2.

-Available evidence on the performance of COVID-19 tests mainly comes from symptomatic patients, and their clinical role in detecting asymptomatic carriers is unclear.
+Available evidence on the performance of COVID-19 tests mainly comes from symptomatic patients.

 The three main types of SARS-CoV-2 tests are: